jhburns/ExperienceCapture/Server/Backupper/README.md

 ## Policy

 The current backup policy is as follows:
-- Backup at 2AM PST everyday, to avoid impacting service
+- Backup at 2 AM Pacific Standard Time everyday, to avoid impacting service
 - Delete backups after about a month (30 days) to reduce costs.
 - The latest backup shouldn't expire.